-IDENTIFICATION INFORMATION: The name, address, date of birth should be filled in.
-Make sure the parent information is filled in and includes phone numbers!
-Parents should list at least one but preferably two Emergency contacts with phone numbers.
+CAMPER INFORMATION: The name, address, date of birth and cell phone # should be filled in.
+PARENT/GUARDIAN: Make sure the information is filled in and includes phone numbers!
+EMERGENCY INFORMATION: Parents should list at least one but preferably two Emergency contacts with phone numbers.
 We will always try to contact Parents first.

-NEEDS: Make note of any specific disabilities.

-PHYSICAL CARE: Make note of mobility, supervision, life skills, communication.
-APPLICANT PROFILE/BEHAVIOR: Make note of hobbies, interests, any aggressive tendencies.
+MEDICAL CONDITIONS: Make note of any medical conditions.
+ALLERGIES: Make note of any allergies.
+If asthma or other allergies are listed, there MUST be an accompanying Medication Administration Form.
+If not, parents must be contacted.
 SWIMMING ABILITY: Make sure the swimming ability has been indicated.
-Note if the child requires a lifejacket.

 ADDITIONAL INFORMATION: Make note of important information parents share.